Thank you for submitting the form. Your reference number is

 After my engine has warmed up, the car stalls whenever I come to rest and I have to start the motor again.
 What could be the problem?

 It is most likely that your idle speed is set too low or not properly set and will need to be adjusted.
 Otherwise Look for a vacuum leak at the intake.
-For older cars, the carburettor may be flooding, or the points could be worn or not properly set.
+For older cars, the carburetor may be flooding, or the points could be worn or not properly set.

 My engine check light comes on intermittently.
 Is there a problem with my on-board computer?